 This standard is very different from the fiduciary duty standard applicable to registered investment advisors.

 FINRA defines an investment advisor as “an individual or company who is paid for providing advice about securities to their clients.”

 Investment advisors (at least those not simultaneously acting as stockbrokers by selling products) are paid for their experience and their guidance with respect to managing investment portfolios.

 Such advisors are legally obligated by the fiduciary duty standard to act in the best interest of clients, putting the clients’ interests first at all times.
 Investment advisers must provide advice and investment recommendations that they believe are best for their investor clients.

 Further, advisers are required to observe the duties of loyalty and care.
 They must act without personal economic conflict, exercise good business judgment, and use ordinary care and prudence when handling an investor’s funds.

 Do you believe that your stockbroker may have engaged in misconduct?
-If so, please contact our offices today to speak with a qualified attorney.
+If so, please contact Hugh Berkson today to speak with an experienced securities lawyer.

 Hugh Berkson is a Securities Attorney with McCarthy, Lebit, Crystal & Liffman, Co.
 LPA.
 Hugh is rated AV® Preeminent™ by Martindale-Hubbell®.

 He obtained a business degree in Finance from the University of Texas at Austin in 1989, and is a 1994 graduate of Case Western Reserve University School of Law, where he was a member of the Order of the Barristers and received both the American Jurisprudence Award, (National Mock Trial) in 1993 and the Jonathan M. Ault Mock Trial Prize for 1993-1994.